- Topics & Settings

-The story behind the Watt Munisotaram, a $1.59 million Cambodian Theravada Buddhist temple dubbed the “Holy Site on a Hill” by one reporter and “a big Chinese restaurant” by a local, begins with war.1 In 1975, the civil war in Cambodia ceasaed when the Communist Khmer Rouge forces entered Phnom Penh and took power, initiating a reinvention of Khmer society that would start afresh at “Year Zero”.2 Unfortunately, the end of one conflict gave way to an even deadlier one.
+The story behind the Watt Munisotaram, a $1.59 million Cambodian Theravada Buddhist temple dubbed the “Holy Site on a Hill” by one reporter and “a big Chinese restaurant” by a local, begins with war.1 In 1975, the civil war in Cambodia ceased when the Communist Khmer Rouge forces entered Phnom Penh and took power, initiating a reinvention of Khmer society that would start afresh at “Year Zero”.2 Unfortunately, the end of one conflict gave way to an even deadlier one.
 Led by Saloth Sar (better known by his nom de guerre Pol Pot), the Khmer Rouge sought to transform Cambodia into a self-sufficient agrarian communist state.
 The Khmer Rouge first evacuated people from urban areas and led them to the countryside to start their life of farming for the State.
-All currencies, markets, religion, and other capitalist and spiritual ways of life were prohibited.
+All currencies, markets, religion, other capitalist, and spiritual ways of life were prohibited.
 Intellectuals such as teachers, students, and doctors were persecuted because they represented the “modernist” view and were seen as a threat to the regime.
-Buddhism was seen as counter to communist ideology so the Rouge began systematically killing monks and other religious leaders.
+Buddhism was seen as counter to communist ideology so the Khmer Rouge began systematically killing monks and other religious leaders.
 In less than four years, between 1.7 million and 2.5 million people died either of starvation or murder, out of a total population of 8 million.3

-Buddhism was seen as counter to communist ideology so the Rouge began systematically killing monks and other religious leaders.
+Buddhism was seen as counter to communist ideology so the Khmer Rouge began systematically killing monks and other religious leaders.
 In less than four years, between 1.7 million and 2.5 million people died either of starvation or murder, out of a total population of 8 million.

 - Brown, Curt.
 "HOLY SITE ON THE HILL; The rolling farmlands near tiny Hampton, in rural Dakota County, now boast the nation's newest, largest Cambodian Buddhist temple.."
 Star Tribune (Minneapolis, MN).
 June 23, 2007. ↩